thinker-hfzhu/commute-route/sam/README.md

 sam$ sam build --template-file template-proxy.yaml
 ```

-The SAM CLI installs dependencies defined in `package.json`, creates a deployment package, and saves it in the `sam/.aws-sam/build` folder.

-Test a single function by invoking it directly with a test event.
+After SAM build, we can test Lambda function by invoking it directly with a test event.
 An event is a JSON document that represents the input that the function receives from the event source.
-Test events are included in the `tests/events` folder in this project.
+Test events are pre-defined in the `tests/events` folder.

 Run functions locally and invoke them with the `sam local invoke` command. (require Docker)